rsentry/gorouter/README.md

 then point your browser to http://localhost:8080/items/1.json

 ##Creating routes
 anytime you want a variable in the url, surround it with {:}.
-This will extract the vaiable name and the url data and place the information in the variable map.
+This will extract the variable name and the url data and place the information in the variable map.
-If there are not any variables, then the url must match your route exactly.
-There will be future support for regex in the url as well as "\*" and "\*.\*".
+If there are not any variables, then the url must match your route exactly.  see the example section for more detail.

 ##Future
 This is a lightweight router so there are not many features planned but here is a list of a few that I would like to implement: